 Incision site does not line up with capsulorrhexis

-If the eye was tilted when docked, the capsulorhexis may be para-central but the main incision and secondary port do not line up radially with the center of the capsulorrhexis.
+If the eye was tilted when docked, the capsulorhexis may be para-central and the main incision and secondary port do not line up radially with the center of the capsulorhexis.

 The resulting problems: